 Common symptoms of animal allergy include:

 If you do not already have a pet, carefully think about how likely your child is to develop an allergy if you bring an animal home.
-If your child has other types of allergies, he or she may also be allergic to animal dander.
+Recent research shows that being around animals during infancy may actually prevent allergy.
+However, if your child has other types of allergies, he or she may also be allergic to animal dander.

 Along with being an important part of the family, pets can be great companions for children and can help teach responsibility.
-If your child wants a pet but has an animal allergy, these pets are possible options:
+If your child wants a pet but has an animal allergy, the following pets are possible options:

 Since these animals do not have dander, they may be a good choice for your child.

-There is also a unique tool that may help determine animal allergy in children with asthma.
-This test is called exhaled nitric oxide.
-If your child is old enough and can perform this test, it measures allergic inflammation in the airway.
-If the level is high, your child has a lot of contact with an animal and there is a positive allergy test for animal dander.
-This test suggests a cause-effect relationship: being around an animal is causing an allergic reaction.
-This is not a perfect test—it can be positive if there are other allergies, like pollen allergy, that affect your child’s airways.
+Exhaled nitric oxide (eNO) is another unique allergy test that can help determine animal allergy in children with asthma.
+The test measures allergic inflammation in the airway.
+If the inflammation level is high, it means your child has a lot of contact with an animal and the allergy test is positive for animal dander.
+The test suggests a cause-effect relationship: being around an animal is causing an allergic reaction.

-The best treatment for animal allergy is for your child to stay away from animals and materials that may contain the animal allergens (dander) that trigger symptoms.
-These materials may include:
+The best treatment for animal allergy is avoidance of animal allergens that trigger symptoms.
+If your child has been diagnosed with animal allergy, he or she should try to stay away from animals and materials that may contain animal allergens (dander).

 An animal allergy usually takes repeated contact to develop, meaning that it builds slowly over time.
 It can be challenging if your child develops an allergy to the family pet.
-If this happens to your child, environmental control and allergy treatments may help relieve his or her symptoms.
+If this happens, environmental control and allergy treatments may help relieve your child's symptoms.
 In extreme cases, you may want to ask your child’s doctor if you need to find a new home for your pet.